There were more than 5000 fans sitting on the beautiful square Piazza Affari in Milan for the premiere of La casa de

 “When you wear that mask you start seeing the world from a different perspective.
 To me, that’s the symbol of the wonderful craziness Dalì had in his life”

-They're not the only interpretations.
-Some actors see in the mask the symbol against mass consumption, associating the painter with a hard worker who dedicated his self for helping poor people.
+These, are of course, not the only interpretations.
+Some of the other actors in La Casa de Papel see in the mask as a symbol against mass consumption, associating the painter with his hard-working altruism as he supported those living in poverty.

-Whatever is the right interpretation, each one is demonstrates that every art expression, a painting, a movie or even a TV series contains a bunch of meanings and all of them are the results of our experiences.
-Like actors, we attached things to symbols, consciously or not.
+Whatever is the ‘right’ interpretation, each one demonstrates that every artistic expression (a painting, a movie or even a TV series) contains a myriad of meanings and all of them are the result of our experiences.
+Similarly to the actors, painters or directors, we attach meanings to symbols, consciously or not.

 It’s time to make your memories unforgettable.

-Start from an image, a picture or even an idea and create your custon painting.
+Start from an image, a picture or even an idea and create your custom painting.